Shakeel-Ilyas/Ekart/README.md

-# Project Name "angular-ekart"
+# Project Name "Ekart"

-Angular Ekart is my first practice project built using Angular, TypeScript and HTML/CSS.
+Ekart is my first practice project built using Angular, TypeScript and HTML/CSS.
 It is an e-commerce application developed to strengthen my skills in frontend web development.

-# AngularEkart
+# Ekart

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 18.2.9.